 Excellent suppli’ and trapizzini (triangles of fluffy pizza bianca filled with sauces that recall the cucina romana–tripe, tongue, oxtail, meatballs, or salt cod) make Trapizzino a great spot for a no-frills snack or meal.
 No reservations or table service.
-There are other locations in Ponte Milvio, Mercato Centrale, and inside Be.Re. in Prati (see below).
+Other locations include Ponte Milvio, Mercato Centrale, and inside Be.Re. in Prati (see below).

 Via Meloria 43 (Cipro)